MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

 **“Goods and Services Tax”** means any tax on supply of goods, or services or both except taxes on the supply of the alcoholic liquor for human consumption.

+It is a destination-based tax on consumption of goods and services.
+It is levied at all stages from manufacture up to final consumption with credit of taxes paid at previous stages available as setoff.
+Briefly, only value addition is taxed and burden of tax is to be borne by the final consumer.

+GST is a comprehensive tax levy on manufacture, sale and consumption of goods and services at a national level.
+It has subsume indirect taxes like excise duty, countervailing duty and service tax, as also state levies like Value Added Tax, Octroi, Entry Tax, Luxury Tax, etc.

 ## Setting Up Goods and Service Tax

 GST has two different types of setups, Automatic and Manual.